 - Muslim and Voodoo rituals are associated with the very Christian Devil.

-- NYC’s diversity has it compared to biblical Babylon.
+- NYC’s diversity is compared to biblical Babylon.

 - The NYC subway is depicted as arcane and sneaky as Satan only use it to go around the city instead of taxis. (???)

 - Homosexuality is depicted as demonic.